DarthB/rust_embedded/README.md

 1. If not running, start OpenOCD `openocd -f interface/stlink.cfg -f target/stm32f7x.cfg`
 2. Switch to folder `cd embassy`
-3. Execute `cargo run --bin led_blinking --release`
+3. Execute `cargo run --bin example_led_blinking --release`

+Use gdb to continue from main.

 You should witness the blue LED blinking and you can use the blue user button to raise the frequency of the blinking.
 You can [see the code here](./embassy/src/bin/example_led_blinking.rs)